oriolbernal/GeographyQuizzApp/README.md

 # GeographyQuizzApp
-Mobile app build with Flutter that allows the user to answer geography questions.
+Mobile app build with Flutter that asks the user geography questions.

 ## Getting Started
 The project has been inspired by the following resources: